 The way to do this is to use a discretionary background URL session.

 This allows the system to defer a download until a better time, and it's an API that allows you to pass more information so that it can be smarter about scheduling it.
 To use it, you simply set up a background URL session the way you would normally, and then you set your discretionary flag to true.
 Let's take a look at some of those additional information that you might be able to pass in so that the system can be smarter.

 You can pass in timeout intervals.
 Maybe you don't want it to keep attempting to download something, so you want to bound how long it does it.

 You could pass in an earliest begin date.
 Maybe you don't want to do an upload or a download until some point later in the future.
 And, you can pass in an expected workload size so that the system knows how much work it should expect to do when it runs your download.

 So, when you're downloading past attachments, you want to defer the work if possible to minimize the user-visible impact, and we can apply the same principles to any deferrable download or upload.
 So, maybe you have some analytics you want to batch together and upload at a better time, or maybe you have some photos the user took that you want to back up later on.

 But there are still many other uses cases that are not currently covered by our existing modes, and so I'd like to invite my colleague, Thomas, up to introduce a new background mode and framework designed specifically for these use cases.
+Thanks everyone.
+Thanks, Roberto.

 So let's talk about these use cases.

 These are things like actively syncing state with the server, cleaning up your databases, or backing up data to the Cloud.
 These are deferrable, maintenance-type tasks that ideally you would want to do in the background in order not to impact foreground user activity.
 And what we see today, is that apps are doing this kind of work right as they enter the background, and over the course of an entire day, that can really add up.

 So, what if you could take all that work and defer it to later, perhaps when the device is on charger and otherwise idle?
 That's what we're introducing this year with a brand-new background mode and framework to go along with it that we call background tasks.
 Background tasks let's you schedule work to do in the background later.

 We're making it available on iOS, iPadOS, tvOS, and iPad apps on the Mac.

 And not only are we introducing this new background mode we call background processing tasks, we're also taking this opportunity to refine the existing API for background app refresh.
 So, let's talk about the new background mode.
 Background processing tasks give your apps several minutes of runtime at system friendly times so you can do that deferrable maintenance-level work I mentioned earlier as well as entirely new things, such as on-device, Core ML, training and inference in the background, which you can learn about in their session.

 This is a new API, but it has the same policies as the existing one, which means your app will get 30 seconds of run time, each time it's launched, to fetch new content and keep itself up to date throughout the day.